-As to the fathers' urging the Bible upon the people, they say, "It is true; but," say they, (Sixtus Senensis, and others,) Patres dispensarunt, indulserunt libertatem.;

-Answer.
-Out upon it! a mere forgery, to cheat the simple!
-Venia et indulgentia locum non habet ubi non præcesserit prohibitio: that is Chamier's answer: "An indulgence doth presuppose a prohibition.
-How could the fathers indulge that that was never forbidden?"
-Was the reading or hearing of the Bible ever forbidden by the fathers or Christian magistrates in their time?
-Indeed, Antiochus did burn it, and Julian scoffed at it, and Diocletian did burn it also; but of Christians never any did so.
-The destroyers and prohibiters of scriptures are of another sort; they do like the pagan princes, Antiochus and Diocletian.
+As to the Fathers urging the Bible upon the People, they say, 'Tis true; but say they (Sixtus Senensis, and others), Patres dispensarunt, indulsedulserunt libertatem, Aus.
+Out upon it, a meer forgery to cheat the simple, Venia & indulgentia locum non habet ubi non pracesserit prohibitio; That is Chamiers Answer, an Indulgence doth presuppose a Prohibition.
+How could the Fathers indulge that that was never forbidden?
+Was the reading or hearing of the Bible ever forbid by the Fathers or Christian Magistrates in their time?
+Indeed Antiochus did burn it, and Julian scossed at it, and Dioclesian did burn it also; but of Christians never any did so, the destroyers and prohibiters of Scriptures are of another sort;